 If your self-inquiry feels incomplete, revisit it another time when you are in a better state of readiness or attunement.
 It could be that your intention for self-inquiry needs rephrasing, or it could be that you have indeed received an answer but have not recognised it.
 Sometimes, the response to your self-inquiry intention may continue to unfold after your practice is over, and you will be shown the answer later on as things evolve.

-Whatever the case, a commitment to embody the truth and wisdom you have realised in self-inquiry is an exciting responsibility for you to fulfil with practical, light-filled action.
-It is ultimately why you are here.
+Whatever the case, a commitment to embody the truth and wisdom you have realised in self-inquiry is an exciting and sacred responsibility for you to fulfil with practical, light-filled action.
+Insight only fulfils itself and awakening only becomes real when it is carried into lived experience and reshapes the way we move through the world.